Wyoming Child Support Laws: Guidelines and Calculations

 What Happens If You Do Not Pay Child Support in Wyoming?

 Wyoming law requires all support orders to include income withholding, meaning employers collect child support directly from wages, salaries, and bonuses.
-If income withholding fails, the court or WCSP may use these enforcement tools:
+If income withholding fails or is insufficient, the court or WCSP may use these enforcement tools:

 - License Suspension: Driver's licenses, professional licenses, and recreational licenses may be suspended

-- Federal Tax Intercept: IRS may intercept federal tax refunds
+- Federal Tax Intercept: The IRS may intercept federal tax refunds to cover past-due support

 - State Tax Intercept: State and local tax returns may be intercepted

-- Credit Bureau Reporting: Delinquent support is reported to credit bureaus
+- Credit Bureau Reporting: Delinquent support is reported to major credit bureaus

-- Garnishment and Liens: Bank accounts may be garnished and liens placed on valuable assets
+- Garnishment and Liens: Bank accounts may be garnished and liens placed on real property, vehicles, and other assets

 Criminal Non-Support vs. Contempt of Court

-Criminal Non-Support: A misdemeanor in Wyoming punishable by up to 6 months in prison and/or a $750 fine.
+Criminal Non-Support: Under Wyoming law, willful failure to pay court-ordered child support is a misdemeanor punishable by up to 6 months in jail and/or a fine of up to $750.

 Contempt of Court: If the non-custodial parent refuses to pay, the custodial parent may petition the court to hold them in contempt.
-The judge will summon the payor for a “show cause” hearing where they must explain their failure.
+The judge will summon the non-paying parent for a "show cause" hearing where they must explain their failure to pay.
 Possible outcomes include:

 - Community service